The Raid at Los Baños: 75 Years Later

 Withdrawal

-Upon reaching the shoreline, the sympathetic troopers shared rations and the Amtraclos banos raid amtracs crews distributed 10-in-1s and whatever else they could find.
+Upon reaching the shoreline, the sympathetic troopers shared rations and the Amtrac crews distributed 10-in-1s and whatever else they could find.
 Unfortunately, while grateful, some internees were so emaciated that their stomachs could not handle the food and became sick.
 Questioning the monstrous machines’ ability to float, it took convincing to get some of the civilians onboard.
 The weakest internees and women and children were loaded, and the Alligators started lumbering across Laguna de Bay towards Mamatid Village carrying their precious cargo.

 Major Burgess spread his remaining forces out in a defensive perimeter and a shortwhile later C Company's Thomas Meserau reported that his men had engaged and eliminated a small enemy detachment.
 Time slowly ticked by until Japanese mortars began to fall near and then within the Angels' defensive perimeter, alarming the civilians and sending the paratroopers and artillerymen into high alert (Burgess also had a rather interesting conversation with General Swing via the artillerymen's radio).